pmeeny/CI-MS4-LoveRugby/README.md

 - news: A newly written app, that allows admin users to publish news items, and allows regular users to view and comment on the news items
 - products (part of the original Boutique Ado project): This app contains functionality regarding a product.
 I added functionality for adding/removing a rating/comment to a product
 - profiles (part of the original Boutique Ado project): This app contains functionality regarding a users profile and order history

+To complement the apps there are
+- rugby_shop: Containing settings.py(Settings) and urls.py(Website urls) for example
+- templates: Containing the base.html, allauth(django authentication) and includes html files
+- util: Utility for generic pagination reusable code
+- static: Base css and Javascript files(toast and send_email) There is some javascript in some html files, but I have tried to minimise that
+- manage.py: Main python file for starting the website
+- README.md: Readme documentation
+- TESTING.md: Testing documentation
+- custom_storage.py: AWS Boto3 configuration
+- Procfile: To run the application
+- Requirements.txt: Containing the python libraries installed

 ### Database
 - The website is a data-centric one with html, javascript, css used with the bootstrap(version 5) framework as a frontend